nestjsplus/massive/README.md

 ### Configuring `connectionOptions`

-I'm not showing the `ConfigService` in the `AppModule` above, but it's just an _injectable_ that implements the `MassiveOptionsFactory` interface, meaning it has methods to return a `connectionOptions` object, and `configurationOptions` object.
+I'm not showing the `ConfigService` in the `AppModule` above, but it's just an _injectable_ that implements the `MassiveOptionsFactory` interface, meaning it has methods to return a `connectionOptions` object (and optionally, `configurationOptions` and `driverOptions` objects).
 A `connectionOptions` object looks like:

 ```json
 {